 Resource allocation

 Understanding Average Wait Times helps contact center managers allocate resources more effectively.
-They can adjust staffing levels and schedules to match call volumes and peak periods, ensuring that there are enough agents available to handle incoming calls without excessive wait times.
+They can adjust staffing and schedules to match call volumes and peak times, ensuring enough agents are available to reduce wait times.

 Operational efficiency